alxsjs/clinicProj-backend/README.md

 The Clinic Appointment Management API is a backend service that streamlines clinic operations by handling:

+🧍‍♀️ Patient records

 👨‍⚕️ Doctor information

-🧍‍♀️ Patient records

 📅 Appointment scheduling

-It follows the MVC architecture and supports cloud deployment via Render with database management through MongoDB Atlas.
+It follows the MVC architecture with database management through MongoDB Atlas.

 # 🌐 API Endpoints